yasoob/personal_blog/content/posts/tips-for-better-scripting.md

 draft: false
 categories: ['python', 'sysadmin', 'programming']
 featured_image: '/images/scripting.png'
+teaser: "Learn about some general scripting tips that will help you level up your scripting game.
+I learned them the hard-way but you don't have to."
 ---

 During my day to day work, I have had to do a lot of scripting.
 This can range from running short tests in Docker containers to running super long processes in Azure Batch service.
 I have used Bash and Python for these purposes and learned quite a few useful techniques along the way.
 I am sharing them here in hopes that they might save you some time and you don't have to learn them the "hard" way.